Constant-Time Motion Planning with Manipulation Behaviors: Experiments

 \subsection{Experimental Setup}

-We conducted 100 trials for the grasping domain and 60 trials for the insertion domain, with all plans starting from the robot home state $s_{home}$.
+Our experimental evaluations consist of 100 grasping and 60 insertion trials in simulation, alongside 50 physical robot trials for each task.
+In all experiments, plans start from the robot home state $s_{home}$.
 The chosen goal states cover diverse regions of the task space to capture varying spatial localities and manipulation complexities, enabling comprehensive evaluation across different planning and behavior execution scenarios.
 A timeout of 5 seconds was set for all planners.